Ann van Dyk Cheetah Centre DeWildt Sanctuary Tour

 The Cheetah centre is a privately owned, non-governmental organization.
 In 1986, the cheetah was removed from the South African Red Data Book for endangered species.
 This was largely due to the success of this breading program with 600 cubs being born since the centre’s inception.

-Today, the efforts of the program are focused on conservation, not only with breeding, but also with conflict resolution between free roaming cheetah’s preying on livestock on privately owned farms.
+Ann van Dyk is now not directly involved with the sanctuary, however the focus on conservation continues.
+Today, the efforts of the program remain focused on conservation and conflict resolution between free roaming cheetah’s preying on livestock on privately owned farms.

 Unparalleled endangered breeding program anywhere in the world.